Kosa Pan: 1688 Siamese revolution

 In 1699, Pan and Phetracha received a visit from the Jesuit Father Guy Tachard.
 The meeting was formal and did not produce any closer relations.

 Death

 Pan was later accused of having affinity to the French and loyalty to his former King, Narai.
 He was disgraced, and King Phetracha ordered his nose cut off.
 He reportedly committed suicide on 15 November 1699, according to the Dutch.
 His duties were taken over by Okya Maha Amath, one of the King's favorites.
 Pan is said to be the direct ancestor of King Rama I, founder of the present ruling dynasty of Thailand.

+Legacy

+The legacy of Kosa Pan is documented through his diplomatic contributions, his genealogical links to the Thai monarchy, and several physical memorials in both France and Thailand.

+Rue de Siam in Brest, France (early 20th-century postcard).
+The street was named in honor of the Siamese embassy led by Kosa Pan, which arrived in 1686.

+One of the most enduring legacies of the 1686 Siamese embassy is the naming of Rue de Siam (Street of Siam) in the French port city of Brest.
+Memorials to Kosa Pan include a bronze bust inaugurated in February 2020 at the intersection of Rue de Siam and Rue Louis Pasteur in Brest.
+This monument replaced an earlier commemorative plaque installed in 1986 for the 300th anniversary of the embassy.
+The journals and memoirs attributed to Kosa Pan, particularly those documenting his observations of the Court of Versailles, serve as significant primary sources for historians.
+These records provide a rare contemporary Southeast Asian perspective on early modern Europe.